EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

-product --- the thoughts and opinions of counsel developed in anticipation of litigation.
+product---the thoughts and opinions of counsel developed in anticipation of litigation.
 The district court found that the memorandum records those thoughts, even though Deloitte and not Dow or its attorney committed them to paper.
 The work product privilege does not depend on